-Since that time the company has grown from one in-office system in New York City to two neurofeedback centers in NYC and Los Angeles, Pasadena, and 48 home neurofeedback systems that are rented to clients nationally, with a rental hub in Denver, Colorado.
+Since that time the company has grown from one in-office system in New York City to two neurofeedback centers in NYC and Los Angeles, (Pasadena), and in Denver, Colorado and 48 home neurofeedback systems that are rented to clients nationally.
 We also have partnerships with trainers in Boulder, Colorado and Portland Oregon, so that rental clients can try a session in-office before renting.

-We also specifically target our rental programs in states that do not have NeurOptimal centers within an easy reach, such as Nevada, Alaska, Utah and Montana.
-NeurOptimal works best as a weekly or bi-weekly program, so professional rentals provide access to those who live far away from centers.
+We also specifically target our rental programs in states that do not have NeurOptimal® centers within an easy reach, such as Nevada, Alaska, North and South Carolina, Texas, Utah and Montana.
+NeurOptimal® works best as a weekly or bi-weekly program, so professional rentals provide access to those who live far away from centers.
 We created a neurofeedback program for remote use with a certified trainer who coaches clients through the rental process.